haooliveira84/terraform-provider-scc/README.md

 ## About This Project

-The Terraform provider for SAP Cloud Identity Services allows the management of resources on the [SAP Cloud Identity Services](https://help.sap.com/docs/cloud-connector) via [Terraform](https://terraform.io/).
+The Terraform provider for SAP Cloud Connector allows the management of resources on the [SAP Cloud Connector](https://help.sap.com/docs/connectivity/sap-btp-connectivity-cf/cloud-connector) via [Terraform](https://terraform.io/).

 You will find the detailed information about the [provider](https://registry.terraform.io/browse/providers) in the official [documentation](https://registry.terraform.io/browse/providers) in the [Terraform registry](https://registry.terraform.io/).